Cary Bates: 1980s

 Bates and artist Kurt Schaffenberger were the creative team for The New Adventures of Superboy, a series debuting in January 1980, which took the character out of the Legion of Super-Heroes and back into solo adventures.
 He and artist Carmine Infantino crafted a Batman backup story for Detective Comics #500 (March 1981).
 Infantino returned to The Flash title with issue #296 (April 1981) and he and Bates collaborated on the series, including issue #300 (Aug.
 1981) which was in the Dollar Comics format, until its cancellation with issue #350 (October 1985).
 A major shakeup occurred when The Flash would inadvertently kill his wife's murderer, the Reverse-Flash, in The Flash #324 (Aug.
 1983).
-This led to an extended storyline titled "The Trial of the Flash" in which the hero must face the repercussions of his actions.
+This led to an extended storyline titled "The Trial of the Flash" in which the Flash faces the repercussions of his actions.
 Bates became the editor as well as the writer of The Flash title during this time and oversaw it until its cancellation in 1985.
 "The Trial of the Flash" was collected in a volume of the Showcase Presents series in 2011.

 His final Superman stories were "Trapped in IMP-TV" in Superman #421 and "Superman for a Day" in Action Comics #581 (both cover dated July 1986).
 Bates was one of the contributors to the DC Challenge limited series in 1986.
 In 1987 and 1988, he wrote some stories for Marvel Comics' New Universe line and created the Video Jack series at Epic Comics with Keith Giffen.
 His post-Superman work for DC included a Captain Atom series with Pat Broderick and the Silverblade limited series with Gene Colan.